-Some people say you need both life insurance and critical illness, while others don't.
+Some people say you need both life insurance and critical illness insurance, while others don't.
 Everyone, it seems, has an opinion.

 Each type of insurance has a different purpose.